BIOS3010/Module-6-phylogeny/README.md

 ## Exercise 6.2.
 Studying Evolution using Protein Sequences

 The vertebrate eye lens is an organ that is already present in the embryo in early stages of development.
 One remarkable feature of the lens is that is consists of cell layers, like the layers of an onion.
 Growth takes place at the outside; the inner part of the lens is therefore just as old as its carrier is!
 This also means that old cells will not be replaced by new ones contrary to what happens in other parts of the body.
 This imposes high demands in terms of stability to the constituting parts of these cells.
 Moreover, it has to be transparent for light - something that comes in quite handy for a lens.
  The alpha-crystallin protein is one of the most important constituents of the eye lens.
-This protein fulfills a key role in maintaining stability and structure of the lens.
+This protein fulfils a key role in maintaining stability and structure of the lens.
 Its precise working is not completely known, but we know that the protein is a member of the widely occurring small heat shock protein (HSP20) family.
 The 3-dimensional structure of a distant relative of the protein has be elucidated some time ago.
 Since alpha-crystallin plays such an important role, it evolves at a very slow rate.

 **Calculation of the alpha-crystalline tree**:
 Use the protein sequences in the file [Ex2_alphacrystalline.fasta](Ex2_alphacrystalline.fasta) :